 - Create and sustain effective professional learning communities

-Our five-day Beginning Coaches Training offers an opportunity to not only learn the fundamentals of coaching by experiencing them firsthand, but also to connect with a network of like-minded professionals engaged in similar work across the region.
+Our five-day Institute on School Reform Initiative Critical Friendship offers an opportunity to not only learn the fundamentals of coaching by experiencing them firsthand, but also to connect with a network of like-minded professionals engaged in similar work across the region.

 Support for Experienced Coaches

 Just as the best teachers are always learning, experienced coaches need to connect with their peers in order to grow and facilitators.
 Whether coaching actively or simply applying training in your day-to-day work, ACSR offers informal gatherings and formal experienced coaches seminars designed to offer opportunities to reflect, celebrate, and collaborate on the unique challenges connected to our practice.
-Guided by experienced facilitators, participants make public their CFG practice, gaining new skills and insights into their work.
+Guided by experienced facilitators, participants make their practice public, gaining new skills and insights into their work.

 Facilitative Leadership: Coaching for School Leaders